axeluhl/sailing-analytics/wiki/info/landscape/aws-automation.md

 1. Start EC2 instance
 2. Query for its dns name for later ssh connection
-3. WWait until ssh connection is established
+3. Wait until ssh connection is established
 4. Create event and change admin password if necessary
 5. Create launch template for replica with user data variable "REPLICATION_CHANNEL" matching to its master